chimericdream/worldofpannotia.com/src/_feats/mobility.md

     Dodge bonuses stack with each other, unlike most types of bonuses.
   special: |
-    A fighter may select Mobility as one of his fighter bonus feats.
+    A fighter may select {% feat_link mobility %} as one of his fighter bonus feats.
 ---